 Some patients are diagnosed after an emergency admission to hospital.
-These patients often have advanced disease, which means that offering curative treatment can be more challenging than for patients diagnosed after a GP referral.
+These patients often have advanced disease, which means that offering curative treatment can be more challenging than for patients diagnosed after a GP referral with early symptoms.

 The percentage of emergency admissions for each hospital trust can be found here: www.nogca.org.uk/trust-results/